Why does this Policy exist?

 Your personal information will be made available for the purposes mentioned above (or as otherwise notified to you from time to time); on a ‘need-to-know’ basis, to provide you with our professional services and third parties who we identify are able to assist us with your enquiry or application and support your needs as identified.

-Third parties in this context means providers to the Company or Group of responsible management, accounting, legal, logistics, audit, compliance, information technology, marketing and other services.
+Third parties in this context means providers to the Company or Group for responsible management, accounting, legal, logistics, audit, compliance, information technology, marketing and other services.
 This may also include providers of call centres, data storage and database hosting services, IT hosting and IT maintenance services.
 These companies may use information about you to perform functions on our behalf.

-We may share personal information within the company as needed for reasonable management, analysis, planning and decision making, including in relation to taking decisions regarding the expansion and promotion of our product and service offering, customer request fulfilment and for use by those companies for the other purposes described in this Policy.
+We may share personal information within the company group as needed for reasonable management, analysis, planning and decision making, including in relation to taking decisions regarding the expansion and promotion of our product and service offering, customer request fulfilment and for use by those companies for the other purposes described in this Policy.

 We will not sell your personal information to any third party other than as part of any restructuring of the Company or Group or sale of a relevant Group business.